senvang/hugo-website/content/about.md

    Vietnamese people are early birds, they get up when I go to bed.
 I'm a night owl!

  - Beer or Wine?
-   "Ebbelwoi" (apple wine - like me it's from the german State of Hessen)
+   "Ebbelwoi" (apple cider - like me it's from the german State of Hessen)

 ---